Dj9321/SpringLearning/README.md

 In terminal: sudo docker ps -a // Check all containers sudo docker start dj-postgres
 In Postgres DB Admin: give password
+Created a table-mappings.properties to move table mapping to external file

 * Table Structure:
 Table structure and DDL script should be in resource folder.
 * Hostname: 172.17.0.2
 * Port: 5432
 * Username: postgres
+* We used a class that implements PhysicalNamingStrategy to get table names from property files.
+We can still use @Table to override things.

 # Swagger:
 Add openapi dependency and no configuration required for this.